o3de/o3de.org/content/docs/atom-guide/core-systems/_index.md

 ---
 title: "Programmer Guide"
-description: "Learn about the inner workings of the Atom render engine"
+description: "Learn about the systems and interfaces behind the Atom renderer"
 toc: true
 weight: 1000
 ---